-481 Advanced Placement Semester Grade 12 Required Microeconomics
+4561 Advanced Placement® Semester Grade 12 Required Microeconomics

-This course may be taken in lieu of Economics-A.
+This course may be taken in lieu of Economics-A (4563).

-This Advanced Placement (AP) course provides instruction in basic economic concepts, the nature and function of product and factor markets, market failures, and the role of government.
+This Advanced Placement® (AP) course provides instruction in basic economic concepts, the nature and function of product and factor markets, market failures, and the role of government.
 The course promotes understanding of economic decision making and its factors, such as marginal analysis and opportunity costs.
 The course also teaches how to generate, interpret, label and analyze graphs, charts and data to describe and explain economic concepts.

 Reading assignments and online assignments will be distributed for completion prior to the start of the course.
 Students should be able to allow at least one hour for homework on most days.
-The cost of the AP exam required in the spring costs approximately \$90.
+The cost of the AP® exam required in the spring costs approximately \$90.
 Students must borrow or purchase a copy of Naked Economics: Undressing the Dismal Science by Charles Wheelan in order to complete the precourse reading assignment.
-Students will pay a fee of approximately \$15-20 to use Albert.io online AP preparation.
-This course may be taken in lieu of Economics-A.
+Students will pay a fee of approximately \$15-20 to use Albert.io online AP® preparation.

-- 1. An 85 percent or above average in American Cultures-H or 90 percent or above average in American Cultures-A - 2.
-Must have passed Algebra II or Algebra II/Trigonometry-H - 3.
-A personal interview with the teacher - 4.
-Access to a computer with internet service (summer included) - 5.
-A maximum enrollment of 20 students per section
+- 1. An 85 percent or above average in US History-H (4412) or 90 percent or above average in US History-A (4413). - 2.
+Must have passed Algebra II or Algebra II/Trigonometry-H. - 3.
+A personal interview with the teacher. - 4.
+Access to a computer with internet service (summer included). - 5.
+A maximum enrollment of 20 students per section.

-431 Advanced Placement U.S. History Year Grade 11 Elective ----- --------------------------------- ------ ---------- ----------
+4581 Advanced Placement® US History Year Grade 11 Elective ------ -------------------------------- ------ ---------- ----------

-The Advanced Placement (AP) course in United States History is designed to provide students with the analytic skills and factual knowledge necessary to deal critically with U.S. History.
+The Advanced Placement® (AP) course in United States History is designed to provide students with the analytic skills and factual knowledge necessary to deal critically with U.S. History.
 This course is for students with superior verbal ability and a strong interest in history.
 It requires high motivation and an ability to write and speak coherently and analytically.